MileHacker Logo

 • Credit Cards: Widely accepted (Visa, MasterCard, Amex, Discover).
 Many places prefer cards.

-• Carry a small amount of cash for minor purchases or tips.
+• Carry some cash for minor purchases or tips.

 Estimated Daily Costs per person, excluding international flights